pluteski/speech-to-text/blog/content/hashgraph.md

 but in my (extremely humble) opinion, Hashgraph comes pretty close.
 It makes one want to believe in democracy again.
 Real-time continuous nationwide elections anyone?

-#### About the author
-I am just an interested learner coming up to speed on blockchain technologies, distributed ledger technologies, and decentralized consensus systems.
-At the time of writing this article I have no investment in any cryptocurrency, I do not work for or represent any organization related to cryptocurrencies or distributed ledger technologies.
-As of the time this article was posted, I am still learning about this area.
-I am not an expert.

-So why am I writing this?

-Hashgraph impressed on me the value of [gossip](https://hashgraph.com/faq/#how-does-it-work).
-Instead of waiting to share your opinion until you are absolutely certain of what you know, a "gossip protocol" says to share your observations early and often.
-So, here are mine about Hashgraph.
-Hashgraph mathematically proves that gossip can allow decentralized participants to rapidly share what they have observed (as well as what they have heard second-hand from others), and rapidly agree on what is to be believed.
-Who am I to argue with math?

 ## Concluding remark